ayl-duke-dev-28/incident-response/README.md

 - Verify whether remediation actually reduced the error rate.
 - Persist incident state to SQLite after every major step.
 - List recent incidents without knowing an incident ID.
-- Inspect open and recently resolved incidents in a local web console.
+- Inspect open and recently resolved incidents, including full triage and timeline detail, in a local web console.
 - Generate a blameless post-mortem when the incident is resolved.
 - Run a complete offline demo with no Anthropic key and no external services.